triangulodev/rustfit/README.md

 Fitness studio management SaaS.

+## Technical Decisions

+### Decisions and Alternatives

+Rust is the programming language.
+This decision is based on my wish to learn and explore the language.
+We can also justify using Rust because of the small binary and closer to the metal code it compiles to.
+Rust's type system is also a great tool.

+Axum is the web application framework.
+As it is just a thin layer on top of tokio, our async runtime for Rust.

+sqlite is the database.
+Because of its simplicity and ease of deployment.

+sqlx is the SQL toolkit of choice.
+We've decided not to use an ORM to keep the project flexible and simple using SQL directly.

 ## Project

 > A story is a simple narrative that describes an end user in some domain-level role going through some domain-level process to achieve a domain-level, and valuable, outcome.
 It does not describe a computer program. — https://holub.com/reading/